 Challenges – Challenges are a programming problem that needs to be solved.
 Every challenge has a built-in solution that will be compared with the user submitted answer to determinate its "correctness" through unit tests.

-Challenges can be solved on one or more programming languages;
+Challenges can be solved on one or more programming language;

 To respond to a Challenge a user doesn’t need to be logged in;